nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### I am interested in creating a PCB using C.H.I.P.
 Pro, where do I start?

-To get started, refer to our [PCB Design Tips](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips) guide.
-If you need further guidance, there you will find recommendations of services to help aid you in PCB design and fabrication.
-We are also happy to do a PCB review and help where we can, reach out to us by emailing pro@nextthing.co.
+To get started, refer to our [PCB Design Guide](http://ntc-docs-unstable.surge.sh/chip_pro.html#pcb-design-tips).
+If you need further guidance, you will find recommendations of services to help aid you in PCB design and fabrication.
+We are also happy to do a PCB review and help where we can.
+If you have questions reach out to us by emailing [pro@nextthing.co](mailto:pro@nextthing.co).

 ### Do you offer custom flashing solutions?
-We offer the service of custom flashing firmware at the factory for an extra fee when you purchase 1K+ C.H.I.P.
+We offer flashing of custom firmware at the factory for an extra fee when you purchase 1K+ C.H.I.P.
 Pros.

-The list is growing but there are two companies that we are proud to to say run on CHIP Pro are TRNTBL and the Outernet Lantern.

 ## GR8 Module